quan-digital/bitmex-kollector/README.md

 ## Setup & usage

-- Setup your API key and secret on settings.py
+- Setup your API key and secret on settings.py (or copy secret.py.sample to secret.py for extra privacy)

-- pip3 install -U websocket-client
+- pip3 install -U websocket-client (or source kollector.env/bin/activate)

 - Run main.py

-- Daily data will be stored in settings.DATA_DIR ('data/' by default)
+- Data will be stored in settings.DATA_DIR ('data/' by default, change for deploy)

 - Since AWS EC2 us-east-2 has an empirical uptime guarantee of 99.8922% ([source](https://cloudharmony.com/status)) and there are 2.628e+6 seconds in a month, we could deal with 2838 seconds of downtime in a month.

-- With that in mind, from 23:59:50 to 23:50:59, kollection restarts.
+- With that in mind, from 23:59:5X to 23:50:59 (range defined in settings.TRANSITION_SECS), kollection restarts so files are renamed correctly and websocket runs smoothly.

 #### Public topics subscribed